-Table A.16 Appraisal matrix for Policy SB4 Stafford and Stone Protected Employment Areas

-SA Objectives Decision-Making Criteria SA Score Justification Borough's towns and villages, and their communities visitors and businesses?
+Table A.16 Appraisal matrix Table A.16 Appraisal matrix for Policy SB3 Stafford and Stone Protected Employment Areas SA Objectives Decision-Making Criteria SA Score Justification 3 To sustain the vitality and viability of Stafford Borough's towns and villages, and their communities Will it make Stafford Borough more attractive to potential visitors and businesses?
 Will it support existing services and facilities?
-Will it contribute to a quality built environment? services, depending on the nature of the developments which take place.
+Will it contribute to a quality built environment? + The specification of employment use for the areas of land allocated will make the area attractive to potential businesses, and will potentially increase use of local services, depending on the nature of the developments which take place.
 This will contribute positively to this objective of sustaining the viability of Stafford Borough's towns and villages and their communities.
 4 To support the needs of the local rural economy and communities Will it increase access to employment opportunities in, or accessible to rural areas?
-Will it contribute to the provision of affordable housing meets identified local need? + Stafford and Stone are accessible from the wider rural area, and the specification of employment use will positively increase access to employment opportunities in these areas.
+Will it contribute to the provision of affordable housing meets identified local need? + The policy supports development which will allow for the continuation of an agricultural use.
+Given the importance of agriculture to the rural economy this policy is expected to have a positive effect on this SA objective in the short term.
+The specification of employment uses through the policy will positively increase access to employment opportunities in these areas given that Stafford and Stone are accessible from the wider rural area.
 5 To reduce vulnerability to the effects of climate change such as the risk of flooding, on public wellbeing, the economy and the environment.
-Will it reduce the proportion of development within the floodplain?Will it minimise the risk of flooding from rivers and watercourses to people and property?Will it result in development that is able to withstand the effects of climate change?
-0 Policy SB4 only refers to the type of employment use, not the principle of development in these locations.
-The policy refers to The Plan for Stafford Borough (2014) Policies Stafford 1, 2, 3 and Stone 1 and 2.
-These policies set out parameters for the protection of the environment, specifically management of flooding.
+Will it reduce the proportion of development within the floodplain?
+Will it minimise the risk of flooding from rivers and watercourses to people and property?
+Will it result in development that is able to withstand the effects of climate change?
+0 Policy SB3 has highlighted areas of land in Stafford and Stone to be protected for employment use.
+The majority of the areas which have been highlighted for employment use lie outside of land identified as being within Flood Zone 2 or 3 in the Borough.
+Only a small portion of the land protected for employment use in Stafford are within Flood Zones 2 and 3 - to the south of the A513 by Marston Brook where the Tollgate Industrial Estate is located, and the northern portion of the land protected for employment in Stafford to the north of the A518.
+Much of these areas have already been developed however, and as such safeguarding them for employment uses is not expected to have an impact on the overall flood risk within the Borough.
+All areas which have been identified for employment use in Stone are of a sufficient distance from the River Trent, which is the main source of potential flood risk in the area.
+In addition the policy refers to The Plan for Stafford Borough (2014) Policies Stafford 1, 2, 3 and 4, and Stone 1 and 2.
+These policies set out parameters for the protection of the environment, specifically management of flooding and as such should allow for appropriate flood mitigation measures where areas of flood risk fall within the protected employment areas in question.
 The Plan for Stafford Borough (2014) policies SP7 and N2, Climate Change include protection against development in areas of flood risk.
-6 To ensure that everyone has the opportunity of a decent and affordable home Will it contribute to the provision of affordable housing which meets identified local needs?
-Will it contribute to a mix of housing types?
-Will it reduce homelessness?
-Will it increase the range and affordability of housing for all social groups?
-Will it reduce the number of vacant properties?
-0 This policy restricts the use of allocated areas of land for employment use only.
-The local plan specifies that sufficient land is allocated for housing, therefore no impact is identified on this objective.